Anomalies and the Green-Schwarz Mechanism: The Green-Schwarz solution

 These modifications to the low-energy action provide the clue to understanding how the~$B$-field cancels the anomaly at a diagrammatic level.
 We know that gauge and gravitational anomalies in a ten-dimensional field theory come from hexagon diagrams with gravitons and/or gauge bosons at the vertices (see the left panel of fig.~\ref{fig:hexagon_10D}).
 As explained in pag.~\pageref{page:hexagon_10D}, there are contributions from all diagrams containing an even number of gravitons and gauge bosons.
 Now, the presence of the Chern-Simons forms~$\omega^{0}_{3}$ and~$\Omega^{0}_{3}$ in the field strength~\eqref{eq:new_field_strength_B} induces new interactions from the kinetic term~\eqref{eq:B-field_kinetic}: vertices with a single~$B$-field and either two gravitons or two gauge bosons.
 Furthermore, the part of the GS counterterm shown in~\eqref{eq:X8_general10D_traces} introduces three additional five-point vertices.
 They contain one~$B$-field and either four gravitons, four gauge bosons or two gravitons and two gauge bosons.

 Due to these new interactions there are additional diagrams contributing to the anomaly.
 In particular the one shown on the right of fig.~\ref{fig:hexagon_10D}, where either two gravitons or two gauge bosons combine into a~$B$-field that decays into either four gravitons, four gauge bosons or two gravitons and two gauge bosons.
-The GS mechanism works because these tree-level diagrams cancel the parity-violating contribution from the hexagons, rendering the theory anomaly free.
-Notice that the source of parity violation in the tree diagram is entirely in the right vertex.
+The GS mechanism works because these tree-level diagrams cancel the parity-violating contribution from the hexagons, rendering the theory anomaly-free.
+Notice that the source of parity violation in the tree diagram is entirely in the right vertex\footnote{Being an antisymmetric tensor, the coupling of the $B$-field to four massless bosons contains a Levi-Civita tensor that is however absent from the trivalent vertex.
+As a consequence, the tree-level diagram on the right of fig.~\ref{fig:hexagon_10D} violates parity.}.
 The coupling of two gravitons or two gauge bosons and a~$B$-field preserves parity due to presence of the Hodge dual in the kinetic term~\eqref{eq:B-field_kinetic}.

 This diagrammatic interpretation brings forward the unusual character of the GS mechanism.
 Anomaly cancellation in quantum field theory usually proceeds by including either additional species or new couplings (or both), so the offending one-loop diagrams are canceled by other one-loop diagrams with either these extra states running in the loop or (and) new couplings showing up in the vertices.
 Not so in the GS mechanism.
 Here we have tree-level diagrams cancelling loops\footnote{The closest analogy to the GS cancellation mechanism has to be found in the Wess-Zumino effective Lagrangian, where triangle anomalies are compensated by the tree-level transformation of the Nambu-Goldstone bosons~\cite{WZ_lagrangian}.}.